-This primitive is generated by the MLME when the reception or transmission of a higher layer synchronization frame is detected, as indicated by the PHY-RXEND.indication or PHY-TXEND.confirm primitives generated by the PHY.
+This primitive is generated by the MLME when the reception or transmission of a PPDU[+SigExt] containing a higher layer synchronization frame is detected, as indicated by the PHY-RXEND.indication or PHY-TXEND.confirm primitives generated by the PHY.
 The higher layer synchronization frame is identified by the group MAC address registered by an earlier MLME-HL-SYNC.request primitive in the Address 1 field of a Data frame.

 Clause 9